amrisi/amr-guidelines/amr.md

 AMR also uses amr-unknown for yes-no questions.
-For such yes-no questions, the `amr-unknown' marks the :polarity relation.
+For such yes-no questions, the `amr-unknown` bears the `:polarity` relation, essentially asking "what is the truth of this assertion?":

 ```lisp